By: Nicholas King.

 Pen-style devices are rapidly shaking off a reputation of not 'packing the punch' for smokers to kick the habit successfully.
 The eLeaf iCare Solo is a simple, small vaping device that kicks butt in the starter kit category due to the utter simplicity of the refillable internal tank and atomizer.

 The eLeaf iCare range is well-established, but eLeaf has adapted their technology slightly to make the tiny eLeaf iCare Solo even simpler and easier to operate.
-Let’s see how their internal tank design works and find out if it is one of the best e-cigarette products out there:
+Let’s see how their internal tank design works and find out if it is one of the best e-cigarette products out there, like those that you can find here.

 The internal tank is fixed and cannot be removed.
 “Lock & Load” for a unit with an internal tank is a brilliantly simple operation: Fill the tank with e-juice, attach the IC head (coil) to the air pipe, lower the unit into the juice and secure.
 So simple, so effective making it one of the most ideal e cigs to quit smoking with!